wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Various translation related changes to the button configuration admin interface.
+- Added output escaping to the PayPal cancel subscription shortcode

 = 4.4.5 =
 - Added a link to the corresponding member profile in the newly added transaction view/edit interface.